pleabargain/storyboard/english_question_words.md

 - Where are your neighbors from?

 # When
+- When is the best time to sail a schooner?
-- When do O.C. celebrate the birth of Christ?
+- When do Orthodox Christians celebrate the birth of Christ?
 - When can they deliver the robot to my apartment?
 - When was the last time you played chess?
 - When was the last time you watched the TV show?